-- Rangatahi Courts and Pasifika Youth Courts are courts which use tikanga Māori and Pasifika justice processes.
-Anyone can choose to go to Rangatahi and Pasifika Youth Courts. - Evidence shows these courts are effective at decreasing repeat offending. - Young people who went through Rangatahi and Pasifika Courts committed 14 per cent fewer future offences than those who went through Youth Court. - You can only go if you've admitted the charge. - The aim is to guide rangatahi through repairing the harm and looking after the needs of both the rangatahi and the victim. - Hearings are held on marae or Pasifika churches/ community centres. - At the Rangatahi Court, the hearing is facilitated by a Youth Court Judge and kaumātua/kuia. - At the Pasifika Court, the hearing is facilitated by a Youth Court Judge and community elders. - Hearings follow Māori or Pasifika cultural processes (but the law is the same), with the aim of connecting Māori and Pasifika youth with their cultural identity, their families, elders and communities. - For example, you're supported to learn and do your pepeha after the pōwhiri at the Rangatahi Court
+- Rangatahi Courts and Pasifika Youth Courts are for young people who identify as Māori or Pasifika. - You can only go if you've admitted the charge. - The aim is to guide rangatahi through repairing the harm and looking after the needs of both the rangatahi and the victim. - Hearings are held on marae or Pasifika churches/ community centres. - At the Rangatahi Court, the hearing is facilitated by a Youth Court Judge and kaumātua/kuia. - At the Pasifika Court, the hearing is facilitated by a Youth Court Judge and community elders. - Hearings follow Māori or Pasifika cultural processes (but the law is the same), with the aim of connecting Māori and Pasifika youth with their cultural identity, their families, elders and communities. - For example, you're supported to learn and do your pepeha after the pōwhiri at the Rangatahi Court